floew2/conflict-forecast-geo/README.md

 ## What has bee achieved so far, what next?

 - All predictor and response variables have already been preprocessed.
 The result of this is a comprehensive set of (i) conflict-data, (ii) socio-economic data, and (iii) environmental data, summarized for each of the 847 administratibe units.
 Temporal data, such as precipitation, temperature, drought indices, and the conflict data, have a temporal resolution of one month (i.e., monthly data).
+Data considered temporalily "invariant", such as distance to freshwater or terrain attributes, are presented as one value per administratige unit.
+The complete data set is available as *.csv file and "ready-to-analyse".
-- Next steps currently undertaken include the definition of a suitable deep learning architecture (will be based on Tensorflow).
+- Next steps currently undertaken include the definition of a suitable deep learning architecture (this will be based on [Tensorflow](https://www.tensorflow.org)).
+- Google Earth Engine Code to create the environmental predictors will be cleaned, commented and presented in this GitHub repository soon.

 ## Acknowledgments